abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 So according to BHK interpretation saying that $A$ is true, means that that we possess a proof of $A$ - simple enough.
 But it's a bit harder to express the fact that $A$ is false: it is not enough to say that we *don't have a proof* of $A$ (the fact that don't have it, doesn't mean it doesn't exist).
 Instead, we must show that claiming that $A$ is true leads to a *contradiction*.

 To express this, intuitionistic logic defines the constant $⊥$ which plays the role of *False* (and is also known as "absurdity" or "bottom value"). $⊥$ is defined as the proof of a formula that does not have any proofs.
 And the equivalent of false propositions are the ones that imply that the bottom value is provable (which is a contradiction).
-So $¬A$ is $A → ⊥$.
+So $¬A$ is $A \to ⊥$.

 In set theory, the $⊥$ constant is expressed by the empty set.